georgeslabreche/ann-for-surface-precipitation-rate-estimation/README.md

 Two areas of interest (AOI) are selected to experiment with ANN for precipitation rate estimation over sea and land.
 The AOI over sea is taken from [[1](https://github.com/ecmwf-projects/mooc-machine-learning-weather-climate)].
 The area over land is TBD.

 ### Over Sea
-The AOI over sea is the Ionian Sea, as shown in Figure 1:
+The AOI over sea is the Ionian Sea, as shown in Figure 1.
+A model will be trained to estimate the surface precipitation that occured during [Cyclone Ianos](https://en.wikipedia.org/wiki/Cyclone_Ianos), a.k.a Medicane Ianos.

 ![Figure 1: Area of interest over the Ionian Sea.](./figures/fig1_aoi_ionian_sea.png)

 **Figure 1: Area of interest over the Ionian Sea.**

 ### Over Land
-The AOI over land is TBD.
-It will probably be over the Balkans in order to favor a study over Europe that has not benefited as much from past research.
+The AOI over land will be an area in the path of Hurricane Ida's landfall.
+A model will be trained to estimate the surface precipitation during the hurricane in order to evaluate the challenges of predicting rainfall rate over land.

-**Figure 2: Area of interest over TBD.**
+**Figure 2: TBD.**

 ## Mapped Data Products
-Map the measurements taken by GPM to better understand the distribution of measurements across the entire AOI.
+Map the measurements taken by the GPM to better understand the data and its distribution across the entire AOI for both TB and surface precipitation measurements.
+The dataset was collected during Medicane Ianos, which occured on September 16, 2020.
+This dataset will not be used to train the model but will be used to compare against and evaluate the model's surface precipitation estimations given the same GMI inputs.
+The training data is taken from 10 GMI orbits on March 9, 2014.

-### Brightness Temperature (TB)
+### Brightness Temperature

 ![Figure 3: Vertically polarized GMI TB measurements over the Ionian Sea (September 16, 2020).](./figures/fig3_aoi_sea_gmi_v.png)